yujunmjiang/dvia-2019/1.mapping-time/date-3/README.md

 #### Sketch
 ![illustrative images](./date-3-original.png)

-Two circles are the visual presentation of Earth and the Moon.
-The Moon is in [synchronous rotation](https://en.wikipedia.org/wiki/Tidal_locking) as it [orbits](https://en.wikipedia.org/wiki/Orbit_of_the_Moon) Earth; it rotates about its axis in about the same time it takes to orbit Earth.
-The color of Earth conveys the change of four seasons.
-The ratio of two colors on the Moon tracks lunar phase in the whole year.
+As the ispiration base on date 01, the combinatiion of position, color, and orientation shows how 24 hours change in the triangle (both right and left sides).
+Beyond the daytime and nighttime, the another triangle displays four seasons.
+Also, the circle in the middle tracks lunar phase as well.

-Retinal Variables: position, size, value, hue, orientation
+Retinal Variables: position, value, hue, orientation

 #### Revised Design
 ![illustrative images](./date-3-revised-1.png)